EEGNet: A Compact Convolutional Network for EEG-based Brain-Computer Interfaces: Discussion

 \section{Discussion}

-In this work we proposed \textit{EEGNet}, a compact fully-convolutional network for EEG-based BCIs.
+In this work we proposed \textit{EEGNet}, a compact convolutional neural network for EEG-based BCIs that can generalize across different BCI paradigms in the presence of limited data and can produce interpretable features.
 We evaluated EEGNet against the state-of-the-art approach for both ERP and Oscillatory-based BCIs across four EEG datasets: P300 visual-evoked potentials, Error-Related Negativity (ERN), Movement-Related Cortical Potentials (MRCP) and Sensory Motor Rhythms (SMR).
-We showed that EEGNet can provide comparable performance in all four cases, with P300 classification providing a significant increase over the current best method (xDAWN + RG).
-To the best of our knowledge this represents the first work that has validated the use of a single network architecture against multiple BCIs, each with their own neural feature characteristics.
-This suggests that an end-to-end system can be used for classification in EEG-based BCIs.

-Across all four datasets, we observed minimal variability among the 12 EEGNet model configurations for the P300 and ERN, with larger amounts of variability for the MRCP and SMR datasets (see Figure \ref{performance_by_models}).
-This performance difference coincides with the SNR of the signals of interest for each dataset.
-The P300 visual-evoked response is one of the strongest neural signatures observable from EEG \cite{Polich2007}, and thus the relevant features needed for classification can be captured by all 12 models fairly equally (the difference between the best and worse performing model on average is approximately $0.01$ AUC).
-In contrast, the MRCP, as a neural signal, has very low SNR, requiring much more data and an appropriate model configuration to capture relevant features (see Figures \ref{performance_by_models} and \ref{Perf_vs_samples}).
-This generally holds true for the SMR signal as well, due to its inherent relationship with the MRCP signal.
+To the best of our knowledge, this represents the first work that has validated the use of a single network architecture across multiple BCI datasets, each with their own feature characteristics and data set sizes.
+Our work introduced the use of Depthwise and Separable Convolutions \cite{Chollet16a} for EEG signal classification, and showed that they can be used to construct an EEG-specific model which encapsulates well-known EEG feature extraction concepts.
+Finally, through the use of feature visualization and ablation analysis, we show that neurophysiologically interpretable features can be extracted from the EEGNet model, providing further validation and evidence that the network performance is not being driven by noise or artifact signals in the data.
+This last finding is particularly important, as it is a critical component to understanding the validity and robustness of CNN model architectures not just for EEG \cite{Sturm2016, Schirrmeister2017b}, but for CNN architectures in general \cite{Zeiler2014, SimonyanZ14a, Montavon2018}.